mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * for more detail, see
   <https://code.visualstudio.com/docs/editor/userdefinedsnippets>

-## Sorting selected lines

-* install "Sort lines" extension
+## Sort Lines extension

 * select lines
 * press F9 or
-  open Command Palette and enter "Sort Lines Ascending" command
+  open Command Palette and enter "Sort Lines Ascending" command or one of the many other sorting options

 ## Source Control